pallavishriffle/Demo/README.md

 ruby 3.2.0

-we are used only Ruby in this project.
+we only used Ruby in this project.